pullreports/pullreports-quick-start/README.md

 ### 4) Install the pullreports.license file

 Place the `pullreports.license` file within the `src/main/resources` directory.
 This directory is included at the root of the classpath in each of the three sub-project application deployments.
+Pull Reports requires a valid license file on the Java Virtual Machine (JVM) classpath when it initializes.

 ### 5) Start the application(s)

+This Pull Report quick start repository contains Gradle wrapper executables at the root of the repository project - `gradlew` for Linux and `gradlew.bat` for Windows.
+Executing either wrapper file from a terminal window will download all the Gradle dependencies needed to run the example applications.

+Before running the following commands, ensure that the JVM, `java` executable is installed on your computer.

+Additionally, each application start command will also start an embedded H2 database configured within the `database` sub-project.
+This database is used by each application when fulfilling report requests.
+If you start multiple applications at one time, the H2 database will simply restart when each application start.

 #### JEE

 From the root of the project, run `./gradlew :jee:appRun`.
-This command starts the embedded H2 database from the `database` sub-project and then starts the JEE Pull Reports application via the [Gretty Gradle](http://akhikhl.github.io/gretty-doc/index.html) plugin.
+This command starts the JEE Pull Reports application via the [Gretty Gradle](http://akhikhl.github.io/gretty-doc/index.html) plugin.

 Browse to http://localhost:8080 to see the application.

 #### Grails

 From the root of the project, run `./gradlew :grails:bootRun`.
-This command starts the embedded H2 database from the `database` sub-project and then starts the Grails Pull Reports application.
+This command starts the Grails Pull Reports application.

 Browse to http://localhost:8081 to see the application.

 #### Spring Boot

 From the root of the project, run `./gradlew :spring-boot:bootRun`.
-This command starts the embedded H2 database from the `database` sub-project and then starts the Spring Boot Pull Reports application.
+This command starts the Spring Boot Pull Reports application.

 Browse to http://localhost:8082 to see the application.

-### 6) Making changes
+### 6) Making changes to the example reports

+Pull Reports are defined by XML files called Catalog Files because the root XML element is a `<catalog>` that groups one or more `<report>`s.
+A single XML Catalog File at `src/main/resources/reports/petstore.xml` configures the Pull Reports for each example application.
+You may experiment with Pull Reports XML configuration by making changes to `petstore.xml`.
+Any changes will be hot deployed to the running application and visible by refreshing your browser.
+Reference the Pull Reports documentation, [XML Catalog Files](https://www.pullreports.com/docs/latest/catalog-files.html) chapter to learn XML Catalog Files.

-You may make changes to the Pull Reports XML Catalog file at `src/main/resources/reports/petstore.xml` and the changes will be hot deployed to the running application.
-Any errors will be logged to the terminal window from which `gradlew` was invoked.
+If you make a mistake when changing `petstore.xml`, the error will be logged to the terminal window from which `gradlew` was invoked.

 # Additional Information

-See the following Guides for more information about extending the three example applications for your needs:
+See the following Guides for more information about how each application works and extending the applications for your needs:

 * [JEE](JEE.md)
 * [Grails](GRAILS.md)